 The framework under the CRD consists of three 'pillars' of regulatory capital.
 Pillar 1 sets out the minimum capital requirements firms are required to meet for credit, market and operational risk.
-Under Pillar 2, firms and their supervisors are required to form an opinion on whether they should hold additional capital against risks not adequately covered in Pillar 1 and must take action accordingly.
-The aim of Pillar 3 is to then improve market discipline by requiring firms to publish certain details of their capital, risk exposures and management practices, and to have a formal disclosure policy in place which should assess the appropriateness, verification and frequency of the disclosure.
-This document is F&C's response to the Pillar 3 disclosure requirement and, as such, constitutes the F&C Group Pillar 3 disclosure.
+Under Pillar 2, firms and their supervisors are required to form an opinion on whether they should hold additional capital against risks not adequately covered by Pillar 1 and must take action accordingly.
+The aim of Pillar 3 is to then improve market discipline by requiring firms to publish certain details of their capital, risk exposures and management practices, and to have a formal disclosure policy to assess the appropriateness, verification and frequency of disclosure.
+This document is F&C's response to the Pillar 3 requirements and, as such, constitutes the F&C Group Pillar 3 disclosure.

-F&C's Pillar 3 disclosure covers the applicable requirements as per the rules described in BIPRU 11 of the FSA Handbook.
+F&C's Pillar 3 disclosure covers the applicable requirements as set out in chapter 11 of the BIPRU Handbook.